ustwo/mastermind/README.md

 ## Mastermind

-Mastermind is a CLI using `libmproxy` that offers an easy way to define rules to intercept HTTP(S) requests and mock its responses.
+Mastermind is a CLI using `mitmproxy` that offers an easy way to define rules to intercept HTTP(S) requests and mock its responses.
 By default it makes sure the OSX proxy settings are enabled only when the proxy is running.

 The proxy runs by default on `http://localhost:8080`.

-There are three forms you can use, "Driver", "Simple" and "Script".
+There are three modes you can use, "Driver", "Simple" and "Script".
 They can't be mixed.

 **Note** Examples using `sudo` indicate you need high privileges to let mastermind change the *system* proxy configuration.
-If you run it `--without-proxy-settings` there is no need for special privileges.
+If you run it with `--without-proxy-settings` there is no need for special privileges.

 ### Driver

 The driver mode will mount a thin HTTP server listening for actions at `http://proxapp:5000` and a set of rules to apply.

+Check the [Driver rules](./docs/rules.md) for a full list of properties.

 ```sh
 sudo mastermind --with-driver \